Motives and methods

 Understanding the Bible

-I continued studying the Bible.
+I continued studying the Bible in the years following.
 This included formal courses as well as a lot of reading, teaching and discussion.
 I found that getting more understanding of the Bible was creative and exciting.
 It also gave me greater confidence to live as a Christian in daily life.

 Discovering and explaining the Bible’s big picture

 More recently I realised that the Bible can be divided up into nine separate eras of history.
-Their “boundaries” are each time when God altered how His relationship with people was to work.
+Their “boundaries” are each time when God expanded how His relationship with people was to work, usually by initiating “covenants” with them [see OV6].

-I started to map out these insights using boxes-and-arrows flow charts, engineering-style, for each era.
+When lecturing, I started to map out these insights using boxes-and-arrows flow charts, engineering-style, for each era [see OV7-9].
 These began simply as teaching aids.
 Because they “worked” I kept on developing them.
 Then I started writing detailed notes for each chart, introducing and explaining all the boxes and arrows.
-This will continue for some time yet…
+This will continue for some time yet . . .

-Studying the Bible in English, using the New International Version (NIV)
+Studying the Bible directly in English, using the New Living Translation (NLT)

 Studying the Old Testament